laws-africa/laws-africa.github.io/README.md

 # Changing content

 It's easiest to make content changes through [Siteleaf](https://manage.siteleaf.com/sites/5c138a462dde9749d7d61d1c/pages).
+You can also click the `edit` link at the bottom right corner of a page.

-Be sure to read the [Siteleaf documentation](https://learn.siteleaf.com/) if you're not sure what's going on.
+Be sure to read the [Siteleaf documentation](https://learn.siteleaf.com/) if you're not sure how to use the Siteleaf editor.

 You will need to be added to the website in Siteleaf, ask someone on the team.